 I´ve always had this perfect image of New York that I got from all the Hollywood movies we´ve all grown up with.
 And yes, when you visit as a tourist you can experience only ‘the movie side’, but living here reveals you many other faces of NYC.

-Another cliché I was warned about by some friends: “New Yorkers are rude!”
-Well, I haven’t felt this way so far: people I´ve met were generally friendlier to me than, for example, in Ukraine.
-But it is also true that everyone here is busy and running somewhere.
+Another cliché I was warned about by some friends: “New Yorkers are rude!”.
+Well, it depends.
+I’ve had far worse experiences in some other cities.
+But it is also true that everyone in NYC is busy and running somewhere.
 So, if you ask for directions and get no answer – don´t take it personally.
 I’ve been helped many times, but I see where people are coming from when they say New Yorkers are rude.
-NY is unpredictable: most of the people are too busy to care and it´s better not to expect anything from anyone.
+NYC is unpredictable: most of the people are too busy to care and it´s better not to expect anything from anyone.

 The best surprise of being an expat in New York for me was food.
 I’ve heard so many stories about how bad the food in the US was.
-It’s true that there are many fast food options, but if you want to eat healthily – you still can do so.
+It’s true that there are many fast food options, but if you want to eat healthy – you still can do so.
 Yes, it’s not cheap, but you can save on something else and spend it on good quality food.
 Even more, if I want to eat authentic Ukrainian food, I go to one of the local restaurants and it immediately feels like home.
-In New York you can find everything.
-I definitely didn’t expect it to be that diverse in awesome foods.

 The NYC Challenges

 My life in the States was full of ups and downs.
-After I´ve graduated from the Kendall College/Chicago with 4.00 GPA, I´ve decided to move to New York.
+After I´ve graduated from college in Chicago with 4.00 GPA, I´ve decided to move to New York.
 I was full of hopes that my good grades and knowledge of four languages would easily get me a job.
 I was wrong.
 Finding a job in NYC was the most challenging thing for me.
 In general, it’s hard to get a job being an expat in a new city, where you don’t know anyone: in New York it´s even harder.
 Recently I´ve started working as a Brand Ambassador for an Italian chocolate company.
 But I still have a long road ahead of me in order to become successful in the Big Apple.
 I would suggest looking for a job via Linkedin or Indeed, as with those you have fewer chances to get scammed.
 Yes, that happens a lot in NYC, especially if you’re offered a job in Marketing.
 You think you’re going to do something interesting, but it turns out that you will have to do door-to-door sales.
 So please be careful when reviewing the job offering and be sure to know what you’re signing up for before accepting the job offer.

 Finally, the last challenge was the system of measurement.
 It was a disaster for me!
 I’m still learning, by the way.
 I just mess up the calculations in Fahrenheit and pounds all the time.
 So if you’re going to visit the US (especially if you’re coming from Europe), do some research in advance and learn as much as you can about the system of measurement!